“A dreamily romantic hotel in a gorgeous country setting, with big views, gourmet food and a heated pool”

 - Expensive, and for this price some would expect a cooked breakfast and turndown service

-- There are only a handful of loungers and bikes to borrow, so you need to bagsy early, which feels bad
+- There are only a handful of loungers and bikes to borrow, so during high season you need get there early

-- You need to book the restaurant in advance, and there are no other eateries within walking distance
+- You need to book your table in the restaurants in advance, and there are no other eateries within walking distance

 Best time to go